-Mocha Chocolate Fudge Snaps: Crunchy on the outside and soft and fudgy in the middle.
-These cookies are a great treat for the mocha lover in your life.
+These Mocha Chocolate Fudge Snaps are crunchy on the outside and soft and fudgy in the middle.
+A great treat for the mocha lover in your life.

 Four years ago Rodelle asked it’s brand ambassadors if they wanted to participate in featuring a cookie using their product.

 Not for a sponsored post but for fun…like the old days of blogging.